pspete/psPAS/README.md

 ----------
 ## Getting Started
-LDAP, CyberArk and RADIUS authentication can be used from CyberArk version 9.7 onwards.
+LDAP, CyberArk, RADIUS & Shared authentication can be used from CyberArk version 9.7 onwards.

 For CyberArk 9.6 and below, only CyberArk authentication is supported.

+SAML authentication for the CyberArk REST API is supported from version 9.7, but the psPAS functions to support this are still in development (i.e. not working & not tested).
+The work in progress functions are included in the module.

 ### Prerequisites